N-Star a [SSL]

 In N-STAR, SS/L delivered a turnkey package on orbit that included design and construction of the satellite, procurement of launch services and insurance, orbit raising, and in-orbit checkout.
 The N-STARs were launched aboard Ariane-44P H10-3 vehicles.

-SS/L's LS-1300 platforms are designed to achieve long useful orbital life – in this case 10 years – through use of a bipropellant propulsion system and a momentum-bias system for excellent stationkeeping and orbital stability.
+SS/L's SSL-1300 platforms are designed to achieve long useful orbital life – in this case 10 years – through use of a bipropellant propulsion system and a momentum-bias system for excellent stationkeeping and orbital stability.
 Solar arrays and nickel-hydrogen batteries provide uninterrupted electrical power.

 |Type / Application:||Communication|